-Inside an ancient crater and just 90 minutes’ drive from Christchurch City Centre lies the pristine town of Akaroa.
+Inside an ancient crater and just 90 minutes drive from Christchurch City Centre lies the pristine town of Akaroa.
 The first Europeans to settle here were French and this fact has created the vibe of today.
-All over town there’s French food, French flags and business names beginning with the word ‘le’.
-It isn’t just tourists who flock here.
+It isn't just tourists who flock here.
 The aura of sophistication lures the Kiwis too.

 So what is there to do once you get here?
-Well, here are 10 ways to cram your day or weekend full of enjoyment.1.
-Eat
+Well, here are 10 ways to cram your day or weekend full of enjoyment.

 One huge advantage of the French influence is good food.
 For such a small place, Akaroa has a string of cafes and restaurants serving fine cuisine, many with more than a hint of French flare.
 The quality of these eateries attracts locals of Christchurch and beyond, as well as the tourist.